Bose-Hubbard simulator with long-range hopping: Time coherence and Fourier transform spectroscopy

-\centerline{ } \textit{\textbf{Fig.S3: Interference profiles} \textbf{a-b} Interferometer output, spatially resolved, for constructive (blue) and destructive (orange) phase difference.
+\centerline{ } \textit{\textbf{Fig.S2: Interference profiles} \textbf{a-b} Interferometer output, spatially resolved, for constructive (blue) and destructive (orange) phase difference.
 These measurements were realized at 330 mK, 400 ns after extinction of the laser loading pulse, i.e. as in Fig.3.a.
 For $P$=6 nW (\textbf{a}) and 9.5 nW (\textbf{b}) we set $\bar{N}=1/2$ and $\bar{N}=0.7$ respectively.
 For a retardation $\tau$=15.5 ps, around 35$\%$ contrast is measured in (\textbf{a}) while the visibility decreases to less than $10\%$ in \textbf{b} (see Fig.3.a).}\\

-We extract $|g^{(1)}|$ by computing the interference contrast of the PL passing through a Mach-Zehnder interferometer, with a variable optical delay $\tau$ between its two arms.
-The corresponding path length difference is actively stabilised, with around 30 nm precision, and we extract the contrast for each optical delay $\tau$ by comparing the maximum and minimum output signals when the relative phase difference between the two interfering arms is scanned.
-While the interferometer is alligned at spatial auto-correlation, we impose a vertical tilt angle between the 2 interfering fields.
-It yields horizontally alligned interference fringes.
-The tilt is chosen to ensure that the interference period largely exceeds the spatial extension of the lattice region emitting the PL.
-The latter then fully interferes constructively/destructively.
-In addition, note that the output of the interferometer is spectrally resolved with a 600 lines/mm grating to maximize the signal-to-noise ratio.
+\fd{Figure S2 presents interferometric results, precisely constructive (blue) and destructive (orange) profiles, spatially resolved along the vertical axis of the lattice.
+These profiles are obtained by appropriately fixing the relative phase difference $\delta\tau$ between the two arms of the interferometer.
+Also, let us stress that the interferometer is optically aligned such that the PL equally interferes across its full spatial extension.
+As shown in Fig.S1, we use a feedback loop to pass from constructive to destructive interference, by acting on the position of one mirror mounted on a piezo-electric transducer.
+From these two interference profiles we extract the contrast $\mathcal{V}$ for each magnitude of $\tau$.
+For that, we compute the output intensity, integrated spatially across the profile, and we then deduce $\mathcal{V}$ according to Eq.(6).}

-Figure S3 presents interferometric results.
-It displays constructive (blue) and distructive (orange) interferences.
-Figure S3.a quantifies the CB phase at $P$=6 nW, measured in the experiments summarized in Fig.3.a, i.e. 400 ns after extinction of the laser injection.
-Setting $\tau$=15.5 ps, we extract the interference contrast by computing the visibility between the integrated intensities.
-Across over 8x8 sites we observe that the visibility reaches then a minimum of 35$\%$, i.e. around half its value at temporal and spatial auto-correlations.
-On the other hand, at $P$=9.5 nW so that $\bar{N}$= 0.7, i.e. when excitons lack spatial order, Fig.S3.b shows that the interference contrast has dropped to less than 10$\%$.
+Figure S2.a quantifies the CB phase at $P$=6 nW for $\tau$=15.5 ps.
+Across over 8x8 sites we deduce that $\mathcal{V}(\tau=15.5\mathrm{ps})$ is around 35$\%$, i.e. about half its value at $\tau$= 0.
+On the other hand, at $P$=9.5 nW so that $\bar{N}$= 0.7, i.e. when excitons lack spatial order, Fig.S2.b shows that the PL signal varies weakly between constructive and destructive cases, $\mathcal{V}(\tau=15.5\mathrm{ps})$ has dropped to less than 10$\%$, i.e. close to our instrumental precision.